Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires: Methodology

-With the definitions of section \ref{cross-contextual} in mind, we may apply the methods of spectral and hierarchical clustering in two ways.
-First, as is standard, we may apply it directly to the matrices $\Omega$, $D^{us}, D^{\text{norm}}$ to determine anomalies and clusters of similarity with respect to $d_p$ distance between time series.
+With the definitions of Section \ref{cross-contextual} in mind, we may apply the methods of spectral and hierarchical clustering in two ways.
+First, as is standard, we may apply it directly to the matrices $\Omega$, $D^{us}, D^{\text{norm}}$ to determine anomalies and clusters of similarity with respect to the $d_p$ distance between time series.
 Because the entries of $A$ are obtained as a linear combination of the entries of $D$, clustering with respect to a distance matrix or its associated affinity matrix gives identical results.
-The same applies for $\Omega$ and $D^{\text{norm},p=2}$, by remark \ref{relation Dnorm Cor}: these will cluster in identical ways.
+The same applies for $\Omega$ and $D^{\text{norm},p=2}$, by remark \ref{remark:relationship}: these will cluster in identical ways.

 In addition, we may also apply clustering techniques to the consistency matrices defined above.
 This will identify those anomalous data sources, indexed by $i$, which do not behave similarly between the two distance measures.
-In section \ref{bushfires} we will uncover striking similarity between distances between air quality time series, and geographical distances, and will identify just a handful of anomalous locations where this relationship does not hold, namely anomalies in the consistency matrix.
+In Section \ref{sec:bushfires}, we will uncover striking similarity when considering both distances between air quality time series and geographical distances and will identify just a handful of anomalous locations where this relationship does not hold; these are anomalies in the consistency matrix.

 Finally, we also compute the matrix norms of the consistency matrices as a measure of the overall consistency between the distance measures.
-We use the norm
+We use the normalized $L^1$ norm